Happiness Is a Four-letter Word: Box office

 Happiness is a Four-Letter Word pulled in 45,000 attendees and gross box office receipts of R2 371,782 in its opening three days.
 It was the best performing film of all new releases, in South Africa, on the weekend of 19 February, and did better than international releases such as 13 Hours: The Secret Soldiers of Benghazi, Hail Caesar!, Fifty Shades of Black and Trumbo.
 It was ranked at number 3 on the Top 10 after Deadpool and Vir Altyd.
 Mario Dos Santos, CEO of Ster-Kinekor Entertainment, said: "The opening weekend's results for the film are simply overwhelming not only from local content perspective but also in comparison to Hollywood content."

 Sequel

 In March 2021, Netflix announced that it had greenlit a sequel to the film, titled Happiness Ever After, with Mbau and Moleya returning and Ayanda Halimana penning the script.
-It set to debut on the platform later this year, with production taking place in Johannesburg, South Africa.
+It was released on Netflix in November 2021.